cshjin/LATGCN/README.md

 ```
 python demo.py
 ```
-run the demo of nettack with ProxGCN
+run the demo of nettack with LATGCN
 ```
 python demo.py
 ```